seancorfield/depstar/doc/getting-started.md

 # Getting Started

-> Note: these instructions assume you have at least version 1.10.1.727 of the Clojure CLI installed.
+> Note: you must have at least version 1.10.1.727 of the Clojure CLI installed!
+Version 1.10.3.855 is the latest stable version as of `depstar` 2.1.253.
 See [Clojure Tools Releases](https://clojure.org/releases/tools) for details about the functionality in recent CLI releases.

-Install this tool to an alias in your project `deps.edn` or user-level `deps.edn` (in `~/.clojure/` or `~/.config/clojure/`):
+Add `depstar` via one or more aliases in your project `deps.edn` or user-level `deps.edn` (in `~/.clojure/` or `~/.config/clojure/`):

 ```clj
 {